sw704e21/dmiai/README.md

 This format also means that you can loose points / be overtaken by other teams during the week if they submit a model that is better than yours.

 <h3>Final evaluation</h3>
+The deadline for submission is DATE TO BE INSTERTED

+<h3>Final evaluation</h3>

 Upon completion of the contest, the top 5 highest-ranking teams will be asked to submit their training code and the trained models for validation.
 The final ranking is announced on 30/11.